 At each stage of the booking process you will be sent an email advising you of the next stage and what you need to do.

 What if I’m on holiday or travelling when I need to book/confirm my room?

 If you are unable to get access to the internet to complete your booking or check your emails during the application period you can nominate someone to act on your behalf.
 To do this please email us from the email address that we have on record for you providing the details of the person you are authorising to book your accommodation.
 This will then allow us to discuss your application with your nominated person if they should have any queries or experience any problems.
 Any emails that are sent out as part of the booking process will continue to be delivered to the email address that the university has on record for you.

 Will I get my first choice of accommodation?

 Our online booking system allows you to choose your preferred hall and a specific room within that hall, subject to availability.
 Rooms are booked on a first-come first-served basis, so we recommend that you book as early as possible to have the best chance of securing your first choice location.

 Am I guaranteed a room?

 We aim to be able to provide accommodation for any eligible student who requests it; however, we are unable to guarantee availability.
-To avoid disappointment please apply for your accommodation as early as possible.
-If you apply late and there is no or limited availability left please contact the Accommodation Office for advice.
+To avoid disappointment please book your accommodation as early as possible.
+If you book late and there is no or limited availability please contact the Accommodation Office for advice.

 Is accommodation allocated to students according to their course?